rdiez/Tools/OpenVPN/README.txt

 ﻿
 -- How to configure OpenVPN so that single clients can access your internal network --

+This guide is mainly for the following Ubuntu versions:

-These instructions are for an Ubuntu 18.04 OpenVPN server and its bundled OpenVPN version 2.4.x .
+- Ubuntu 18.04 with its bundled OpenVPN version 2.4.4
+- Ubuntu 20.04 with its bundled OpenVPN version 2.4.7

+However, most information is generic and applies to other Linux distributions.

 There are many OpenVPN guides on the Internet, but I could not find anything that really helped me.
 So I wrote yet another guide.